JuliaGuanzon/loan_qualifier_application/loan_qualifier_information/README.md

 # Loan Qualifier Application

 The loan qualifier application is a helpful tool for people who are looking to apply for a loan.
 This application is useful to any user as it is an interactive application that gathers qualifying loans for each user's circumstance.
 The best feature in this program is the user's ability to save the loans they have qualified for in a spreadsheet.
-It saves the user time by creating a list of loans with the criteria for the loan (ie. Debt to Income, maximum loan to value,minimum credit score).
-This enhancement to the application will make it efficient and pain-less for the user to find a loan.
+It saves the user time by creating a list of loan where the bank's loan criteria is met (ie. Debt to Income, maximum loan to value,minimum credit score).
+This enhancement to the application will make it efficient and painless for the user to find a loan.

 ---

 ## Technologies

 In order for this program to run, this application must be used in either Git Bash or VS Code, as it was written in Python.
 To run the program, a programmer must have Anaconda/Python installed on their computer.
 To ensure the code works, please open the file in a dev environment.
-Since this is a modular application, parts of this application are referenced in the main file and are hosted on a different files.

-**Operating Systems**

-Git Bash

-Visual Studio Code
+**Systems**

 conda 4.10.3

 python 3.7

+**Packages**

+* [fire](https://github.com/google/python-fire) - For the command line interface, help page, and entry-point.

+* [questionary](https://github.com/tmbo/questionary) - For interactive user prompts and dialogs

 ---